Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Use your phone’s calculator while shopping or take photos of prices to compare later.
 Some store price tags show the unit price, making comparisons easier.

-Remember that a “good deal” isn’t really saving money if you won’t use the entire product before it expires.
-The true cost includes any waste from spoilage.
+Remember that a “good deal” isn’t saving money if you won’t use the entire product before it expires.
+The actual cost includes any waste from spoilage.

 Budgeting for Bulk Items